 As anyone who has been through the adoption process — single or not — can tell you, it is not quick or easy.
 This is important to keep in mind every step of the way.
 “It can often feel like you’re being put under a microscope to get approved as an adoptive single parent,” Joyce Morse, a single adoptive parent writes on Adoption.org: “However, it’s becoming a lot more common for single people to form their own families through adoption.
 Just be prepared for the challenges that lie ahead, and find a supportive agency to begin the process.”

 Dr. Marika Lindholm, a sociologist, single mother, and founder of ESME.com (which stands for Empowering Solo Moms Everywhere) has some insight into how to deal with these comments after the adoption has taken place.
-For starters, she says that single parents should be prepared to defend or deflect insensitive questions when your child is with you.
+For starters, she says that single parents should be prepared to defend or deflect insensitive questions when their child is with them.

 Lindholm also offers this advice, based on her own experience and expertise: “People often say, ‘Your daughter is so lucky she was adopted,’ and I respond, ‘No, I’m the lucky one.’
 For random, naive questions, keep it short and sweet for your child’s sake.
 If the comment is demeaning, racist, or guaranteed to make your child feel awful, be prepared to stand up for your son or daughter.
 If you ignore these comments, it could send a message that you are condoning them or don’t take them seriously.”

-The more important area this covers, though, is what life will look like for your child in case you should pass away.
+The more important area this covers, though, is what life will look like for your child in the event you should pass away.
 The last thing anyone (including you) wants is for your future child to end up back in foster care.
 For that reason, many agencies will require a plan of care and custody in the event of your death.
 This may or may not need to be written in stone.
-But, they’re going to want to see that you have people in your life (like siblings, parents or best friends) who love your child enough to take them into their families.
+But, generally speaking, they’re going to want to see that you have people in your life (like siblings, parents, or best friends) who love your child enough to take them into their families.